SeleneGonzalezCurbelo/Course-Full-Stack-Open/part3/backendPhonebookDeployment/README.md

 <div style="background-color: #ffffff; border-left: 6px solid #2196F3; padding: 10px; color: #000000; margin: 20px 0;">
   <strong>Note:</strong> Make sure you have Node.js and npm installed before continuing.
 </div>

+## Data Validations

+- **Name:**
+  - It must be at least 3 characters long.
+- **Phone number:**
+  - Must be 8 or more characters.
+  - It must be in the format XX-XXXXXXXX or XXX-XXXXXXXX, where:
+    - The first part is 2 or 3 digits long.
+    - The second part is just numbers.
+    - Valid Examples:
+      - 09-1234556
+      - 040-22334455

 ## Access the Application